-The post year end developments to further strengthen the Company's control environment, were the recruitment of an in-house Risk Management Officer in April 2023 who will assume responsibility of risk management tasks and the splitting of the roles of the AML Compliance Officer and Regulatory Compliance Officer to two dedicated in-house persons.
+- Recruitment of an in-house Risk Management Officer in April 2023 who assumed responsibility of risk management tasks. - Splitting of the roles of AML Compliance Officer and Regulatory Compliance Officer to two dedicated in-house persons. - Recruitment of an additional asset manager. - Recruitment of Head of Investment banking services.